Wilson194/OrodaelTurrim/docs/source/RulesLanguage.rst

 Here you can find some examples, about what can be written in the language.
 It is make no sense to write all possibilities, because there are infinity number of possibilities.
 It is recommended to look at grammar definition and lear what is possible by that.
 Here you can find some inspiration.
-All examples are correct so you can copy them to ``rule`` file and execute interference, but you probably don't get any output, because of missing action definition.
+All examples are correct so you can copy them to ``rule`` file and execute inference, but you probably don't get any output, because of missing action definition.

 **Rule with no condition**